Olympus E-1 vs Panasonic LX15

 - More modern: Reflects 13 years and 2 months of technical progress since the E-1 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the LX15 is the clear winner of the contest (18 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the LX15 is the clear winner of the contest (20 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the E-1 or the LX15.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.